Banner Image

 The Digital Age: A Double-Edged Sword:

-Business interactivity with their audiences has changed entirely because of the internet.
-The Consumers neither rely on advertisement nor corporate messaging but on search engines like Google; social media and customer review sites such as Yelp and TrustPilot.
-Further, 87% of consumers would read reviews from the internet before purchasing, and 79% trusted that review to be, at least, as good as word-of-mouth recommendation (Brigtlocal, 2023).
-Therefore, ORM has become a major function in businesses of all sizes.
+The internet has changed business interactivity with its audiences entirely.
+Consumers no longer rely on advertisements or corporate messaging but on search engines like Google, social media, and customer review sites such as Yelp and TrustPilot.
+Further, 87% of consumers would read reviews from the internet before purchasing, and 79% trusted that review to be, at least, as good as a word-of-mouth recommendation (BrightLocal, 2023).
+Therefore, ORM has become a significant function in businesses of all sizes.

-Being careful not to mention burying negative things or surrounding positive feedback does seem to go further in the approach of handling your online reputation.
-An ideal reputation management should be authentic, trustworthy relationship-building thrust points at the technical-tactile areas of the search engine optimization strategies, review monitoring and crisis response, CPR is more human.
+Being careful not to mention burying negative things or surrounding positive feedback does seem to go further in handling your online reputation.
+Ideal reputation management should be authentic and trustworthy, with relationship-building thrust points at the technical-tactile areas of the search engine optimization strategies, review monitoring, and crisis response.
+CPR is more human.
 The mingling of people with customers, getting to know their needs, and forging a story that gets through at a personal level is what it is about.

 The Limit of ORM Without CPR: